Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Outdoor games for teaching the elements of the sports game volleyball

 The players stand in 2 columns at a distance of 2-2.5 m.
 The ball is in the hands of the driver.
-On a signal, he throws the ball to the player standing first, who, having caught the ball, returns it to the driver and moves with added steps to the end of his column.
-The second player approaches the line and catches the same ball, and so on.
-The game continues until all players return to their places.
+At the signal, he throws the ball to the player standing first, who, having caught the ball, returns it to the driver and moves with side steps to the end of his column.
+The second player approaches the line and catches the ball, and so on.
+The game continues until all players return to their seats.

-Children are divided into three.
-Two players stand opposite each other at a distance of 2.5-3m. and accept initial position volleyball player.
-Then they throw the ball to each other with 2 hands from the chest.
+Children are divided into threes.
+Two players stand opposite each other at a distance of 2.5-3m. and accept starting position volleyball player Then they throw the ball to each other with 2 hands from the chest.
 The third child stands between them and tries to catch the ball or touch it with his hand.
-If he succeeds, then he changes places with the child who threw the ball.
-Before throwing, children can perform an additional movement - throwing it up, down.
+If he succeeds, he changes places with the child who threw the ball.
+Before throwing, children can perform an additional movement - throw it up and down.

 "Stop!"

-Children become in a circle.
-Leading with the ball in the center.
-He tosses the ball up and calls the name of one of the players.
-The child whose name was called runs after the ball (the rest of the players scatter in different sides.
-And as soon as the child takes the ball in his hands, the child gives the command "Stop!".
+Children stand in a circle.
+Driving with the ball in the center.
+He throws the ball up and calls the name of one of the players.
+The child whose name is called runs after the ball (the rest of the players scatter in different sides.
+And as soon as the child takes the ball in his hands, the child gives the command “Stop!”
 After the command, all players stop.

-Children stand in a circle, in the middle of which is 1 driver with the ball, who throws the ball to the players from the chest, moving in a circle with side steps.
-At the moment of receiving the ball, it is necessary to stop, accurately performing the transfer from above with both hands to the driver.
+Children stand in a circle, in the middle of which there is 1 driver with a ball, who throws the ball to the players from the chest, moving around the circle with side steps.
+At the moment you receive the ball, you must stop, accurately performing an overhead pass with both hands to the driver.

 "Snipers"

-The teams line up behind the end lines of the court.
-Players from both teams take turns performing 5 innings, trying to get into the hoops.
-If the ball hits the square with the number 1, the player is awarded 1 point, and so on.
-The team with the most points wins.
+Teams line up behind the end lines of the court.
+Players from both teams take turns performing 5 serves, trying to hit the hoops.
+If the ball hits the square with the number 1, the player is awarded 1 point, etc. The team with the most points wins.

-Teams sit in pairs facing each other.
-On command, the players of one team send the ball to the players of the other, who seek to receive it and send it in the opposite direction.
-Each performs 10 innings, then the players change places.
-On each team, the one who wins large quantity once received the ball without error.
+Teams sit opposite each other in pairs.
+On command, the players of one team send the ball to the players of the other, who try to receive it and send it in the opposite direction.
+Each player performs 10 serves, then the players change places.
+In every team, the winner is the one who more took the ball once without making mistakes.

-Games and game exercises for preschoolers Type of game (game exercise).
+Games and play exercises for preschoolers Type of game (game exercise).
 Description of the game (game exercise).
-1. Game (a game exercise aimed at developing the ability to highlight.
+1. Game (game exercise aimed at developing the ability to highlight.

-Games and game exercises for older preschoolers The development of communication skills "Through the glass" Two children are offered to transfer any information to each other with gestures, imagining.
+Games and play exercises for older preschoolers Development of communication abilities “Through glass” Two children are asked to convey some information to each other using gestures, imagining.

-Dear Colleagues!
-This material is a continuation of the previous entry in my blog.
-The main purpose of the proposed gaming exercises is.
+Dear colleagues!
+This material is a continuation of the previous entry on my blog.
+The main purpose of the proposed game exercises is.

-Everyone knows that children preschool age learn any material much faster in a playful and entertaining way.
-With the help of the game they
+Everyone knows that children preschool age They learn any material much faster in a playful and entertaining way.
+With the help of the game they.

-Subject: The game "Don't drop the bag" (relay lesson)
+Subject: Game “Don’t drop the bag” (relay lesson)

 Tasks: improve ability to play in a team; develop speed and agility through moving relay races with objects; continue to cultivate a demanding attitude towards yourself.